 Enhancing the breadth and depth of the financial system needs to be balanced with safeguarding consumer interests, financial integrity and system stability.
-These objectives are mutually reinforcing; effective consumer protection and financial system stability are enablers of greater financial inclusion, and a more stable financial system in turn supports investments in sustainable
+These objectives are mutually reinforcing; effective consumer protection and financial system stability are enablers of greater financial inclusion, and a more stable financial system in turn supports investments in sustainable development.
+However, there can also be trade-offs, as a quick scaling up of new technologies can lead to consumer fraud on the one hand, as well as risks of excessive leverage in unregulated areas of the economy (e.g., through shadow banking), which has been at the root of many financial crises over the past decades.
+As new financial products and actors enter the financial system, policy and regulatory responses have to adapt to these new circumstances and carefully manage risks of fintech, without stifling innovation and destroying opportunities for achieving the SDGs.

 Consumer protection has arisen as a concern around mobile money, with relatively high levels of fraud in some major markets.
-Identity theft, false promotions or phishing schemes, agents defrauding customers, or agents that were themselves defrauded have all been reported.
-As noted in last year's Task Force report, over half of all consumers in one major African market experienced fraud; and exposure was high in other markets as well.
+Identity theft, false promotions or phishing schemes, agents defrauding customers, or agents that were themselves defrauded have all been reported.48 As noted in last year's Task Force report, over half of all consumers in one major African market experienced fraud; and exposure was high in other markets as well.
 At the same time, levels of fraud differ greatly between countries, which indicates that this risk can be mitigated.
 Country experiences suggest that effective consumer protection requires first and foremost that regulatory regimes cover all providers.
 Additional factors include measures to enhance transparency, such as disclosure requirements on fees in a standard comprehendible format; opportunities for consumer complaints; enforced and costly penalties for bad behavior; minimum standards for digital platform reliability; and mechanisms to correct mistaken or fraudulent transactions.49

 Crypto-assets or digital currencies carry widely reported risks for consumers and investors.
 In addition to price volatility, providers offering services for crypto-assets, such as wallet providers and exchanges, are not covered by traditional safeguards such as deposit insurance.
 Bankruptcies and fraud have caused major losses for consumers.
-Initial coin offerings (ICOs)-where companies raise capital by creating digital assets related to a specific product or business model-have gained in popularity, with about \$7 billion raised in the first half of 2018.
-However, an often-cited study has found that over 80 per cent of ICOs to date were ultimately identified as scams.
-In response, regulators in several countries have started to apply investor protections to ICOs.
+Initial coin offerings (ICOs)- where companies raise capital by creating digital assets related to a specific product or business model-have gained in popularity, with about \$7 billion raised in the first half of 2018.
+However, an often-cited study has found that over 80 per cent of ICOs to date were ultimately identified as scams.50 In response, regulators in several countries have started to apply investor protections to ICOs.

 Fintech also impacts financial integrity, including anti-money laundering and countering the financing of terrorism (AML/CFT) goals.
-There is evidence that crypto-assets have proven fertile ground for financial crimes.
-In October 2018, the Financial Action Task Force (FATF) updated its standards and recommendations regarding cryptocurrencies.
-It defined a new group of "virtual asset service providers", such as cryptocurrency exchanges, wallet providers, and providers of financial services for ICOs, and called on jurisdictions to include virtual asset service providers in AML/CFT regulations.
+There is evidence that crypto-assets have proven fertile ground for financial crimes.51 In October 2018, the Financial Action Task Force (FATF) updated its standards and recommendations regarding cryptocurrencies.
+It defined a new group of "virtual asset service providers", such as cryptocurrency exchanges, wallet providers, and providers of financial services for ICOs, and called on jurisdictions to include virtual asset service providers in AML/CFT regulations.52